Review for Requiem for the Innocents:

 Lisa Lickel does a great job of keeping you entertained as well as wondering what’s next.

-I recommend reading Innocents Pray, especially if you’re struggling with your faith, loss, or just want to be kept on your toes.
+I recommend reading Requiem for the Innocents, especially if you’re struggling with your faith, loss, or just want to be kept on your toes.
 You don’t have to be Catholic in order to understand the depths of faith and questions we all ask God periodically throughout our lives; especially the question of, when several people are praying different prayers for the same person, whose prayer does God answer?